aragon/hack/docs/apm-ref.md

 ## APMRegistry

-Aragon Package Manager DAO configured with a customizable set of Aragon apps that allow governance of a [ENS](https://docs.ens.domains) domain.

 ### APMRegistry governance

 Each instance of an APMRegistry can have a different governance model.
 Governance of a registry is enforced directly using the DAO's ACL.